prastut/blog/source/_posts/wux.md

 * This, in turn, will then be sent to the UX World Championship Jury.
 * The best 10 students will be invited to be part of the UX World Championship finals.

 I was one of the 10 students who got the opportunity to represent their own college at the finals, which were held in Graz, Austria!
+This post documents the work that I did for the competition.
+[Read more about my travel experience on Medium.](https://medium.com/@kr.prastut/world-user-experience-championship-a-whirlwind-of-an-experience-9d2d2d3f32c1)

 ## Problem Statement